YishaYao/Wasserstein-Spatial-Depth/README.md

 # Wasserstein-Spatial-Depth

 This repository provides R implementation of a new notion of depth defined on Wasserstein spaces.
-There are two directories named "Simulations" and "Application", which contain the R codes for simulations and application, respectively, in the paper "Wasserstein Spatial Depth".
+There are two directories named "Simulations" and "Application", which contain the R codes for simulations and application, respectively, in the paper "Wasserstein Spatial Depth" (https://arxiv.org/abs/2411.10646).

 ## Codes for simulations